OscarMMcP/Python-Smart-App-coursework/README.md

 # Python-Smart-App-coursework
-A simple smart app in python.
+A simple smart app designed in python.